 The biggest-ever Commonwealth heritage project, marking Her Majesty The Queen’s Platinum Jubilee, will be announced at the HQ of the Barbados National Trust on 9 February, as part of A Conference of the Islands aimed at developing a deeper understanding of the shared needs and opportunities for the heritage of the Caribbean.

-The 5-year Commonwealth Heritage Skills project, managed by the Commonwealth Heritage Forum and funded by the UK philanthropic charity the Hamish Ogston Foundation, will build heritage skills with up to twenty practical projects on buildings and sites across the Commonwealth.
+The 5-year Commonwealth Heritage Skills project, managed by the Commonwealth Heritage Forum, will build heritage skills with up to twenty practical projects on buildings and sites across the Commonwealth.
 Regional partners include the Caribbean Heritage Network and the University of the West Indies.

 The project will provide a tiered training programme for young people in all levels of heritage conservation through short and long term courses both in the UK and in different Commonwealth regions coupled with practical work at buildings and sites at risk across the Commonwealth.